ukm5/BardvjaRecommendationSystem/README.md

 Once the recommender engine completes, top 10 papers are printed out on the terminal, but the entire list of scraped papers is stored as a csv file at `path-to-arxiv-data/df_arxiv_arranged.csv`.
 Consider using Pandas to easily navigate this file.

+## Jupyter Notebooks

+The Jupyter notebooks with `.ipynb` extension is also provided for those interested in modifying or operating the recommender system in an interactive manner.

 ## Feedback and Questions

 Please feel free to provide feedbacks, suggestions, comments or questions to Udayshankar Menon at ukm5@cornell.edu